dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

     </p>
 </aside>

-My early 20s have been a lot.<sup><em>[citation needed]</em></sup>

-I grew up in the Bay, and so coming back here for my PhD has brought out my inner child in ways I'm continuing to grapple with and process.
-Preventing myself from just becoming me in high school is a daily challenge.
-On top of that, building a new support network and finding my communities here has been incredibly rewarding, but also scary and anxiety-inducing at times---what if folks don't like me or get a bad impression of me?
-This is while I've also been navigating how to maintain my existing now-long-distance friendships and grow them beyond catching up once every quarter.
-And realizing self-actualization in this space---reconnecting with my cultural background and interrogating the politics and vibes of my research work---has been a lot too.

 These large-scale concerns create a deluge of little things I need to keep track of in the day-to-day.
 I have class deadlines on ~~Canvas~~ bCourses I need to keep track of, self-directed research projects that I